Brainspoting Therapy

 Process memories, images, or feelings that are difficult to put into words

-Reclaim a sense of wholeness and create space for lasting change.
+Reclaim a sense of wholeness and create space for lasting change

 Rooted in the neuroexperiential model, Brainspotting invites gentle awareness of the body and brain, allowing healing to unfold without force or analysis.
-This evidence-based, nervous-system–focused approach supports regulation, emotional processing, and integration—while honoring your lived experience, cultural context, and whole, intersectional self.

-Why choose Brainspotting - Dr. David Grand
+Why choose Brainspotting - Youtube, Dr. David Grand